Red Sox vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 16 doubles, two triples, six home runs, 25 walks and 30 RBI (58 total hits).
-He has stolen five bases.
+- Ramirez has 17 doubles, two triples, six home runs, 25 walks and 31 RBI (59 total hits).
+He's also stolen five bases.

 Ramírez Recent Games